-This section provides an overview of the main features of the Sona and Marana-6.
+This section provides an overview of the main features of the Sona and Marana-11.
 Please note that Sona configuration is shown below which will also cover the Marana model.
 Please refer to the additional information supplied for details of any model specific differences.
-As of 2023 the camera body of all models were updated to new product branding which includes a blue casing.
+As of 2023 the camera body of all models were updated to new product branding which includes a blue casing, all specifications remain unchanged.